IBM/presto-hudi-workshop/docs/lab-2/README.md

 ```sh
 presto:default> select * from trips_table limit 10;
 ```
+!!! note
+    Note: Press "q" to exit out out after you see "(END)"

 The results (omitted here for space) show more than you may expect to see with a traditional table.
 The columns prefixed with `_hoodie` are metadata properties that Hudi uses to manage the table state.
 You can also see the original columns at far right of the table (`begin_lat`, `begin_lon`, `fare`, etc.).